-Rear-view extensions mirrors are required by law to be fitted to most cars while towing a caravan.
+When heading away on a caravan holiday in the UK, rear-view extensions mirrors are required by law to be fitted to most cars while towing a caravan.
 The improved rear and peripheral vision they provide significantly reduces the risk of accidents.

 Although the laws relating to mirrors changed in 2010, the situation is still quite complex.
 The reality is that the vast majority of caravanners’ towcars will, in the eyes of the law, require two additional towing mirrors (extension mirrors) in order to tow a caravan legally.

 Most standard mirrors do not provide an ‘adequate’ view to the rear when a caravan is added, unless it is the same width as the car or less.
 It is possible that a large towing vehicle (eg a 4x4) with a relatively narrow caravan might achieve this, but even if that is the case, fitting additional mirrors will further improve your vision to the rear of the outfit.
+We've put together a handy guide on how to choose the right towing mirrors that goes into further detail regarding the types available.

 Therefore, additional mirrors will normally need to be fitted on the nearside and offside when towing, but removed when driving solo.